 Second, Chambers of Commerce.
 This is one that often gets overlooked, but it’s a great place to start meeting some of the other small business owners in your community.
 They offer training, support, and all sorts of resources for businesses.

-Third, 3 Steps to a Financially Healthy Quilt Shop.
+Third, Profit First One Sheet.
 I know how difficult it can be to start and grow a business.
 I co-own a quilt shop that had over $100k in debt that we paid off in one year.
 I understand the struggles you face firsthand.
 That’s why I put together this guide to help you get started.

 When you get overwhelmed and unsure what to do next, start with one of these resources.
 You don’t have to know what you’re looking for specifically or where you are going.
 But at least start.

 If you have a specific question, use Google or one of the resources listed above to find the answer.
 There are a lot of free organizations and companies that want to help.